YevhenVieskov/DevOps_online_Dnipro_2021Q2/m5/task5.3/readme.md

 follows: the owner of the process, the arguments with which the process was launched for execution, the group owner of this process, etc.

+`ps` - report a snapshot of the current processes.

 `ps -eF`

 ![alt task5.3.5.jpg](task5.3.5.jpg)